jamestouri/Behavioral-Cloning/README.md

 Images Generated: 18000

 Also used Kera's Fit Generator to speed up training

+## The finishing strategy

+The main reason of the success was the training and learning how to do it correctly.
+Although I stayed in the lines at all times, I swerved throughout the whole track a few times, which ultimately had the car learn enough for success in driving around the track.

 ## Recap
 Very fun project.
 My favorite so far